iluvjava/Maths/Notebook 2.0/MATH 700 (Master Thesis)/Conjugate Gradient with Krylov Subspace.md

 There are a lot of ways to derive the conjugate Gradient algorithm.

-In [[Conjugate Gradient]] we derived the algorithm using the Gram Schmidt conjugation, here we will minimize the energy norm of the residual vector over the Krylov Subspace.
+In [[Conjugate Gradient for Dummy]] we derived the algorithm using the Gram Schmidt conjugation, here we will minimize the energy norm of the residual vector over the Krylov Subspace.

 **Notations and Quantities**